As an Amazon Associate we earn from qualifying purchases.

 The Challenge with Cooking a Tri Tip Sous Vide

 The main challenge with cooking a sous vide tri tip is prepping it in advance.
 Tri tip isn’t a ribeye, so the muscles are much denser and pronounced.
 As such, you can either brine it, age it, or cook it down over a long period of time.

-I think dry aging for most people at home is a bit out of the question, so brining it is our recommended method for relaxing these fibers.
+I think dry aging for most people at home is a bit out of the question, so brining it is my recommended method for relaxing these fibers.
 If you don’t have time to brine but can spare time to cook, you can also increase the cook time up to 1 full day to further tenderize the meat.